andjela-mircetic/BookstoreAPI/README.md

 # Bookstore Management API
-Created CRUD API using Go and MySQL
+ CRUD API using Go and MySQL